Kairosnews Frequently Asked Questions (FAQ)

 How can I participate?

 Simply register for the site (note that only a username and email are required to register; you can always fill in the additional fields later via the edit account link).
 Kairosnews will then send you an email with your new password.
-Once you log in, you are ready to post your own blog entries and comments to others' entries.
+Once you log in, you are ready to post stories and comments.

 Who is the Kairosnews staff?

 - Associate Editor, Content and Site Development.
-Matt Barton is an assistant professor in the Department of English at St. Cloud State University.
+Matt Barton also studies Rhetoric and Composition at the University of South Florida.
 He is especially interested in bringing innovative new technologies into first-year composition, including Wikis, Discussion Boards, and Sharepoint.

 The password is difficult to remember.
 How can I change my password?